with stats, smart performance indexes

 Compare any Player with our Spider Charts

-Spider Charts - although you might call them "Radar Charts" - are the best way to visualise performances and compare players, in our view.
+Spider Charts - in our view - are the best way to visualise performances and compare players.

 We use seven indexes, derived by a series of proprietary algorithms, developed by our Research Team.
 Like for the Soccerment Performance Rating, we adjust our indexes by taking in consideration the league, playing time and others.